shiftonelabs/laravel-sqs-fifo-queue/README.md

 If you need to change the group or the deduplicator for a specific job, you will need access to the `onMessageGroup()` and `withDeduplicator()` methods.
 These methods are provided through the `ShiftOneLabs\LaravelSqsFifoQueue\Bus\SqsFifoQueueable` trait.
 Once you add this trait to your job class, you can change the group and/or the deduplicator for that specific job without affecting any other jobs on the queue.

+#### 🚨 An Important Note About Event Listeners
+Please note, at this time the package does not support event listeners.
+You will need to convert your events to jobs or notifications to utilize the features offered in this package.
+See [here](https://github.com/shiftonelabs/laravel-sqs-fifo-queue/issues/11) for more details.

 #### Code Example

 Job: